dynamsoft-docs/barcode-reader-docs/performance/speed.md

+---
+layout: default-layout
-# How Dynamsoft Barcode Reader achieves the best speed in barcode reading
+title: Dynamsoft Barcode Reader Performance - Speed
+description: This page shows how to adjust the settings to achieve best speed in barcode reading
+keywords: speed
+needAutoGenerateSidebar: true
+breadcrumbText: Speed
+---

+# Fundamental measurement of features: Speed

 This article describes how the Dynamsoft Barcode Reader SDK (hereafter referred to as "the library") is designed for best speed and how to adjust its many settings to make the barcode reading even faster.

 ## Designed for speed

-### Find all types of barcodes with one-time scan
+### Find all types of barcodes with one scan

 The process to find barcodes on an image is called "localization".
 The library comes with a few different localization modes.
 Each mode stands for a unique algorithm, but they all share the same design: scan the image once to find all types of barcodes.